Nyron Nosworthy: Dagenham & Redbridge

 In June 2015, Nosworthy signed for League Two side Dagenham & Redbridge on a one-year deal.

 Nosworthy retired from football in February 2016 after losing his place in the team.

 International career

 Nosworthy stated his ambitions to play international football for Jamaica, his father's country.
 He was also eligible to play for Guyana through his mother.
-On 4 October 2007 Nosworthy received his first call-up to the full Jamaica squad for their games against Ghana and Honduras.
-Nosworthy received another call up to Jamaica's international team in May 2012 along with teammate Adrian Mariappa.
+On 4 October 2007, Nosworthy received his first call-up to the full Jamaica squad for their games against Ghana and Honduras.
+Nosworthy received another call up in May 2012 along with Watford teammate Adrian Mariappa.
 He made his international debut for Jamaica against Guyana on 19 May 2012.
 Nosworthy scored his first goal for Jamaica in a World Cup qualifier against Antigua and Barbuda, Jamaica won the game 4–1.

 Nosworthy was called up to the 2014 Caribbean Cup squad and played in Jamaica's opening game against Martinique.

 Personal life

 Nosworthy is a cousin of footballer Ethan Pinnock.
 He is a strong supporter of Arsenal.